../

 Linear.return (Mat ptr, x)

-By adding a type constraint, we limit the IO operation inside borrow to only return unit, ensuring no reference values “escape” outside of borrow, which could lead to unsafe memory operations.
+By adding a type constraint, we can limit the IO operations inside `borrow` to only return unit, ensuring that no reference value "escapes" outside `borrow` and leads to unsafe memory operations.

 main = Linear.withLinearIO $ Linear.do